 The provision of communication networks and services is a key component to the social and economic development of St Helena.
-Like in similar markets where the high costs of start-up means there tends to be a one or two providers, $t\underline{T}$ he Government has a role to ensure that regulation is in place which ensures consumers are protected and have their needs met, and contain possible abuse of market power.
+The Government has a role to ensure that regulation is in place which ensures consumers are protected and have their needs met, and contain possible abuse of market power.

 The current regulatory and statutory framework for telecommunications, as of the time of writing in 2020, is out of date and has remained largely unchanged for a number of years.
 Regulation is justified in order to achieve the optimum level and scope of services at appropriate prices for all consumers and to rebalance the asymmetry of information provision.
-The need-approach forto regulation depends on the ability for the market to create this situation for itself.
-In a monopoly environment regulation needs to ensure the monopolist behaves in accordance with public interests and does not misuse its monopoly position.
+The approach to regulation depends on the ability for the market to create this situation for itself.
 The current legislation and regulatory framework do not provide sufficient mechanisms through which to protect consumers.
 In addition, the current framework has not kept pace with the rapid developments in technology and business models in the communications industry and is also affected by various gaps and inconsistencies.
 Inconsistencies and anomalies in the legislation need to be resolved in order to give clear guidance to parties wishing to enter and participate in the communications industry on St Helena.